Generation €uro Students’ Award

 These authorizations must be retained by the educational institution and made available to the Banco de España upon request.

-The 71 teams classified File PDF: Opens in new window (165 KB) for the second phase must prepare an analytical proposal on the monetary policy decision that they believe the Governing Council of the European Central Bank should take at its meeting on February 5, 2026.
+The teams qualified for the third phase must prepare a new analytical proposal on the monetary policy decision they believe the Governing Council of the European Central Bank should take at its meeting on March 19, 2026.

-The deadline to submit the analytical proposal is February 4 at 12:00 p.m.
+The deadline for the three finalist teams to submit the new analytical proposal is March 18, 2026 at 12:00 p.m.
 (CET).

 How does Generation €uro Students’ Award work?